dayitachaudhuri/movie-recommendation-engine-streamlit/README.md

 ![image](https://user-images.githubusercontent.com/77076578/170585862-e146667a-1c57-4442-93a1-cf25492e4185.png)
 ![image](https://user-images.githubusercontent.com/77076578/170586012-e236a6bb-4924-4634-95bb-18bf0634c3e4.png)

-In teh Search Page (most important), the user can search for a movie or choose from the dropdown.
+In the Search Page (most important), the user can search for a movie or choose from the dropdown.
 Click on the Recommend Button.
 The application then recommends 5 movies using Content-Based Recommendation in "Movies Like This" section and 5 movies using Collaborative Filtering in "Users Also Liked" section.

 ![image](https://user-images.githubusercontent.com/77076578/170586080-514e5b8c-5140-4fe8-9f45-9fbf6568ced3.png)
 ![image](https://user-images.githubusercontent.com/77076578/170586252-d52371e7-8df9-4ef0-82b3-08689fe02677.png)